 (You do not have to be registered for the course to get the password.
 You just need to have an USC e-mail address.)

 - Please do not send request to join the

-class Google Group until after the first lecture.
+class Google Group until after the Lecture 1.

 Some people mistakenly think that this is an introductory CS class!
 This class has CS prerequisites!
 In the official syllabus, it is listed that the prerequisites are:

 (CSCI 201L or CSCI 455x) and (EE 357 or EE 352L)

 The CS department would waive these prerequisites for graduate students.

 Since undergraduate students are required to take CS 350 for OS credit,

 there should only be graduate students enrolled in CS 402.
 Therefore,